 - Sign violations, including signs in the public right of way, failure to have required permits, illegal inflatable displays, balloons and pennants, advertisement flyers and portable A-Boards

-- Encroachments in the public right of way (construction, basketball goals, skateboard ramps).
+- Encroachments in the public right of way that may require permitting or be hazardous

 - Overgrown foliage blocking stop signs, impeding sight of driveways or making corners dangerous